ssh88/SeguePerformable/README.md

 ```
 - Next the view controller will now need to declare an enum named ```SegueIdentifier``` of type ```String```

+The cases are ```RawRepresentable``` which means that the case name can be represented as a string, therefore it is important that they are typed exactly as they have been defined in the storyboard (no avoiding this YET!).

 ```
    enum SegueIdentifier : String {
         case ProfileViewController
         case SettingsViewController
     }
 ```
-The cases are ```RawRepresentable``` which means that the case name can be represented as a string, therefore it is important that they are typed exactly as they have been defined in the storyboard (no avoiding this YET! - maybe checkout swiftGen).

-- Now anytime you need to perform or prepare for a segue, you can use the functions defined in the protocol extension which encapsulate the stock functions from UIViewController, but instead now take an enum
+Next we will look at how these enums are used to trigger segues.

 #### I just need some closure

+**Previously**

 Previously to display a view controller and override a parameter you would do the following

-call site:
+Triggering a segue:
 ```
 func viewProfile() {
   performSegue(withIdentifier: "ProfileViewController", sender: sender)